Learn about edible & medicinal wild plants

 Courtney Taylor has been foraging wild food for almost 25 years, in a variety of ecosystems and climates from the tropical jungles of Hawaii to the arid hills of Arizona and northern California, but the majority of her experience is in North Texas, which she has called home for most of her life.
 She started teaching classes about 13 years ago and has compiled her teaching and foraging experience into an ebook, North Texas Edible Wild Plant Basics.

-Wild Mesquite Processing Class – Graham, Texas – Saturday, June 27th
+Wild Hackberry Processing Class – Graham, Texas (West of DFW) – Saturday, November 7th

-Wild Prickly Pear Processing Class – Graham, Texas – Saturday, June 27th
+Wild Acorn Processing Class – Graham, Texas (West of DFW) – Saturday, November 7th

 North Texas Foraging Ebook